Toric structure on the complex projective plane

 This decomposition of $\mathbb{CP}^2$ into families of tori is called a toric structure.
 We should think of this like a four-dimensional manifold of revolution, where we revolve around two separate axes.
 In this post, I’d like to explain the toric structure on $\mathbb{CP}^2$ and how I made this image.

-Let’s start with $\CC^2$, which is built out of tori in a simpler manner.
+The complex plane $\CC^2$ is built out of tori similarly to the complex projective plane.
 A point in $\CC^2$ is a pair of complex numbers $(z_1,z_2)$.
 Consider the map $\mu: \CC^2 \to \RR_{\geq 0}^2$ defined by taking the magnitude squared of each number

-\(\mu (z_0,z_1) = (\vert z_0 \vert^2, \vert z_1 \vert^2)\) This maps $\CC^2$ to the positive quadrent of $\RR^2$.
-The fibers of $\mu$ are pairs of complex numbers with perscribed magnitude, which are defined by a pair of phases.
-The fibers are genercially 2 dimensional tori, called the Clifford tori:
+The fibers of $\mu$ are pairs of complex numbers with prescribed magnitude, which are defined by a pair of phases.
+Generically, these are two dimensional tori called the Clifford tori:

-\[\mu\inv(r_1^2, r_2^2) = \left\{\left(r_1 e^{i\theta_1} , r_2 e^{i\theta_2}\right) , \quad \theta_1, \theta_2 \in \RR/2\pi \mathbb{Z}\right\}\]
+\[\begin{gather}\mu\inv(r_1^2, r_2^2) =\\ \left\{\left(r_1 e^{i\theta_1} , r_2 e^{i\theta_2}\right) , \quad \theta_1, \theta_2 \in \RR / 2 \pi \mathbb{Z}\right\} \end{gather}\]

 However, some of the fibers are lower dimensional tori.
 If $r_1 = 0$, then $z_1=0$ and the fiber $\mu\inv(0,r_2^2) = (0,r_2 e^{i \theta_2})$ is a circle.
-Likewise, if $r_2=0$, the fiber is a circle, now in the $\theta_1$ direction instead of the $\theta_2$ direction.
+Likewise, if $r_2=0$, the fiber is the circle $(r_1 e^{i \theta_1},0)$.
 Finally, if $r_1=r_2=0$, then the fiber is simply the origin, $\mu\inv(0,0)= 0$.
 The structure of the fibers is summarized in the figure below.

 Drawing the axis of R^2, in the positive quadrent, above a point in the middle there is a torus.
 Above the boundary lines, there is a circle.
 Above the origin, a point